hegdeph/microservices-demo/README.md

-This repository makes use hipstershop microservices code.
+[[Prasanna Hegde]] This repository makes use hipstershop microservices code.
 CI/CD pipeline automation is done using Jenkins and other tools like sonarqube, selenium etc.

 Cloudbuild and skaffold is used to build this microservices code.
 Jenkins calls the cloudbuild which in turn invokes the skaffold.yaml